0xthi/ReentrancyRescue/README.md

 # Reentrancy Rescue

 This project is designed to detect and report reentrancy vulnerabilities in Solidity smart contracts.
 It uses a combination of Slither analysis, database storage, and email notification to identify and report these vulnerabilities.
+Tested in Sepolia testnet.

 ## Features